manningkyle304/portfolio_website/index.md

 ### Weak supervision research?

 In this research project, I worked with OpenStax researchers to explore Weakly Supervised machine learning.
-We showed that it is possible to achieve similar results to fully supervised learning (having ground truth labels) versus models trained on Snorkel-labeled data.
-This labeled data was used with expert domain knowledge.
+We showed that it is possible to achieve similar results to fully supervised learning (having ground truth labels) versus models trained on Snorkel-labeled data for predicting Bloom's taxonomy.
+This labeled data was created using expert domain knowledge.

+Natural language processing techniques were used to create features for various SciKit-Learn models.
+Then, we compared results from each of the models, and demonstrated that Weakly Supervised models were within 3% accuracy, with no ground truth labels!

 [![](https://img.shields.io/badge/Python-grey?style=for-the-badge&logo=Python)](#) ![](https://img.shields.io/badge/AWS-%23FF9900?style=for-the-badge&logo=amazon-aws&logoColor=white) [![](https://img.shields.io/badge/SKlearn-blue?style=for-the-badge&logo=Scikit-learn)](#) [![](https://img.shields.io/badge/NLP-black?style=for-the-badge)](#)